 We know our community is passionate about supporting our area in times of crisis.
 With the activation of the Collier Comes Together Fund, we can help support our nonprofits who will in turn provide aid to the community.

-We want to assure donors that help will reach its intended cause.
+We want to assure donors that help will reach their intended cause.
 Too often, crowdsource fundraising sites can be a scam.
 Please note that the Community Foundation does not accept bitcoin.
 Any emails stating this are fraudulent.
 Do not click on donation email links sent on behalf of a third party.
 Delete the email or report it to the Collier County Sheriff’s Office.

-As the Community Foundation is a 501(c)(3) charitable organization, donations are tax deductible.
+As the Community Foundation is a 501(c)(3) charitable organization, donations are tax-deductible.
 100% of all funds will be distributed for Coronavirus relief with no administrative fees.

 If you would like to support the Lee County Coronavirus Relief effort, please visit our partners at the Southwest Florida Community Foundation.

-The Community Foundation of Collier County is not able to directly help individuals, but supports our nonprofit partners who do.
+The Community Foundation of Collier County is not able to directly help individuals but supports our nonprofit partners who do.
 To learn more about organizations in your community that can offer help, please call 211 or text your zip code to 898211.

 Please see the staff directory if you wish to reach a certain member of the CFCC team.

 Coastal Breeze: Collier comes together for coronavirus reliefCollier Comes Together Coronavirus Relief Fund